 - 1. Every person has, in law, a residence. - 2.
 Every person who is married or 18 years of age or older, and is not precluded by law from doing so, may establish residence in California. - 3.
-In determining the place of residence the following rules are to be observed: - a.
+In determining the place of residence, the following rules are to be observed:

+- a.
 A person can have only one residence at a given time. - b.
-A residence is the place where one remains when not called elsewhere for labor or other special or temporary purpose, and to which one returns in seasons of repose.
+A residence is the place where one remains when not called elsewhere for labor or other special or temporary purpose, and to which one returns in seasons of repose. - c.

-- c.
 A residence cannot be lost until another is gained. - d.
 The residence can be changed only by the union of act and intent. - e.
-A man or a woman may establish his or her residence.
-A person's residence shall not be derived from that of his or her spouse.
+A student may establish their residence.
+A person's residence shall not be derived from that of their spouse.
 Many of the objective manifestations of the two may be shared, but each may have some evidence of intent that is not shared, which may indicate different residences. - f.
-The residence of the parent with whom an unmarried minor child maintains his or her place of abode is the residence of the unmarried minor child.
-When the minor lives with neither parent, his or her residence is that of the parent, with whom he or she maintained his or her last place of abode.
-The minor may establish his or her residence when both parents are deceased if a legal guardian has not been appointed.
+The residence of the parent with whom an unmarried minor child maintains their place of abode is the residence of the unmarried minor child.
+When the minor lives with neither parent, minor's residence is that of the parent, with whom they maintained their last place of abode.
+The minor may establish their residence when both parents are deceased if a legal guardian has not been appointed.